What is LoRa Antenna Used For?

 Basics of LoRa Antennas

-- Omni-directional antennas: These antennas radiate signals with 360-degree coverage and are easy to manufacture and install.
+• Omni-directional LoRa antennas: These antennas radiate signals with 360-degree coverage and are easy to manufacture and install.
 They are widely used in LoRaWAN applications such as asset tracking, logistics, and environmental conditions monitoring.

-- Directional antennas: These antennas radiate signals covering a given area or a sector of area.
+• Directional LoRa antennas: These antennas radiate signals covering a given area or a sector of area.
 They are complex in design and have different varieties depending on the applications.
 Some prominent applications include Asset tracking in large warehouses and fleet management.
 These are ideal for long-range applications.

-There are other classifications of LoRa antennas.
-LoRa antennas are classified as indoor and outdoor antennas.
+There are other classifications of LoRa antennas such as indoor and outdoor antennas.
 They are also classified as integrated and external antennas.
 Integrated antennas are embedded into a modem or gateway and are equipped with a low coverage distance with a specific direction.
-External antennas are used for long-range applications such as smart cities.
+External LoRa antennas are used for long-range applications such as smart cities.

 Finally, another important factor to be considered on antennas is their placement and mounting as these can affect the performance of the LoRa antenna.
 There are two common mounting methods: